UG-Team-Data-Science/pageextractor/README.md

 ### Examples

+Photo of a book page, unfortunately centerfold and page block are included

 ![Photo of a book page, unfortunately centerfold and page block are included](assets/example-03-processed.png)

+Photo of a letter

 ![Photo of a letter](assets/example-04-processed.png)

 ## Acknowledgments